Latest information for you

 - Clubs and discos are still closed.

-- Entry into Austria from all countries for which there are entry restrictions (Albania, Bangladesh, Belarus, Bosnia-Herzegovina, Brazil, Bulgaria, Chile, Egypt, Ecuador, India, Indonesia, Iran, Kosovo, Mexico, Moldova, Montenegro, Nigeria, Northern Macedonia, Pakistan, Peru, Philippines, Portugal, Romania, Russian Federation, Sweden, Senegal, Serbia, South Africa, Turkey, Ukraine, USA and Hubei Province (China)) is now only permitted with a negative PCR test (corona test).
-The test may be taken no more than 72 hours before entry.
+- Entry into Austria from all countries for which there are entry restrictions is only permitted with a negative PCR test (corona test).
+The test may be taken at most 72 hours before entry.

-- Since July 27, 2020, when entering Austria from these 32 risk countries or areas, Austrian, EU and EEA citizens as well as Swiss citizens must carry a health certificate (with a negative PCR test) or must undergo a PCR test within 48 hours of entry: Albania, Bangladesh, Belarus, Bosnia-Herzegovina, Brazil, Bulgaria, Chile, Egypt, Ecuador, India, Indonesia, Iran, Kosovo, Mexico, Moldova, Montenegro, Nigeria, Northern Macedonia, Pakistan, Peru, Philippines, Portugal, Romania, Russian Federation, Sweden, Senegal, Serbia, South Africa, Turkey, Ukraine, United States and Hubei Province (China).
+- When entering the country from these risk states or areas, Austrian, EU and EEA citizens as well as Swiss nationals must carry a health certificate (with a negative PCR test) or must perform a PCR test within 48 hours of entry: Albania, Bangladesh, Belarus, Bosnia-Herzegovina, Brazil, Bulgaria, Chile, Croatia, Egypt, Ecuador, India, Indonesia, Iran, Kosovo, Mexico, Moldova (Moldavia), Montenegro, Nigeria, Northern Macedonia, Pakistan, Peru, Philippines, Portugal, Romania, Russian Federation, Senegal, Serbia, mainland Spain and the Balearic Islands, South Africa, Sweden, Turkey, Ukraine, United States and Hubei Province (China).

 Non-EU, EEA or Swiss nationals from third countries are still subject to an entry ban, unless they come from the Schengen area and can present a negative PCR test not older than 72 hours.
 After entry, these persons must also undergo a ten-day quarantine.
 Please find more information on our b2b website.